yazi-rs/yazi-rs.github.io/docs/image-preview.md

 Note that, Zellij's Sixel implementation is quite buggy and has serious performance issues at the moment, causing noticeable lagginess when quickly switching between images, and sometimes even [image tearing](https://github.com/zellij-org/zellij/issues/2576#issuecomment-1707107473) or [not working at all](https://github.com/zellij-org/zellij/issues/2814#issuecomment-2318473921).

-These issues won't be improved until Zellij enhances it's Sixel implementation or [provides a passthrough mode](https://github.com/zellij-org/zellij/issues/775).
+This situation won't improve until Zellij enhances its Sixel implementation or [provides a passthrough mode](https://github.com/zellij-org/zellij/issues/775).
 If the image is a stronger need to you, consider running Yazi outside of Zellij or using Überzug++:

 ```sh
 # Deceive Yazi into thinking you're running in kitty,